 If you are moving to Fortaleza or staying there for longer than a holiday, then you can find your way to a good quality of life starting from having long walks on the beach every morning and carrying on to discovering its local delicacies.
 One of the Fortaleza foods you can’t miss is the delicious and healthy tapioca.
-Boasting a wide range of health benefits and prepared with different flavors and ingredients, you can find tapioca pretty much everywhere in Fortaleza.
+Boasting a wide range of health benefits and prepared with different flavours and ingredients, you can find tapioca pretty much everywhere in Fortaleza.

-But what is exactly a tapioca?
 Both an ingredient and a dish.

 Fundamentally, it is a starch made out of the finest manioc (cassava) flour.
 Here it’s called “goma”, and it has a chewy texture that makes the grains stick together when cooked.